Young people’s mental health: it’s not just school that’s stressful

 Though school is the main stressor for children, there’s a more complicated situation to unpick (Gombert-Waldron, 2020).
-Children have been adversely affected by the pandemic.
-Devastatingly 1 in 6 young people are estimated to have a mental health problem due to the pandemic (Schraer, 2021).
+The pandemic has adversely affected children.
+Devastatingly around 1 in 6 young people have a mental health problem due to the pandemic (Schraer, 2021).

 29% of children with unemployed parents reported feeling stressed most or every day (Reeves, 2020).
 40% of children with parents in unskilled manual professions such as supermarket workers, were more stressed due to worrying about their parents’ health (Reeves, 2020).

 This shows children have been inadvertently sharing the burdens felt by their families and trying their very best to deal with their own.